hansbu/CSE527_FinalProject/README.md

 ### Data Pre-processing

-[Provided data](http://brainiac2.mit.edu/isbi_challenge/) you can download the train and test data from this server. you can also find data in the data folder.
+[Provided data](http://brainiac2.mit.edu/isbi_challenge/) including the train and test data can be downloaded from this server.

 The images are 3-D volume tiff, you should transfer the stacks into images first.
 The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.